Open

 Eligibility

-- The applicant must be an unemployed individual residing in Atlantic Canada.
+- The applicant must be an unemployed Atlantic Canadian.

-- The applicant must meet and be evaluated by a local Self-Employment Benefit Coordinator to determine eligibility for the program.
+- The applicant must engage in an initial assessment meeting with a Self-Employment Benefit Coordinator to determine program suitability.

-- The applicant must submit a business plan that demonstrates potential for success and meets provincially established criteria.
+- The applicant must complete an application and submit a business plan demonstrating potential for success.

 Who is eligible?